Dodger Stadium: 1963 World Series

 The Dodgers won the 1963 World Series over the New York Yankees, sweeping the Yankees by winning game 4 by a score of 2–1.
-So far, this remains the only time the Dodgers ever clinched a World Series at Dodger Stadium.
+As of the 2025 season, this remains the only time the Dodgers ever clinched a World Series at Dodger Stadium.

 1988 National League Championship Series

 Until 1988, Dodger Stadium had never hosted a seventh game of a postseason series.
 The Dodgers won Game 7 of the 1988 National League Championship Series over the New York Mets, 6–0.